Vertebrate fauna of

 Fig 2 : Female roosting in a limestone cave at Krabi, southern Thailand.
 A large pup is taking shelter beneath her wing.

 Fig 3 : The fleshy swellings above the noseleaf indicate this example to be a male.
-Seen in an abandoned building at Fraser's Hill, Peninsular Malaysia.
+This example is from Perlis, northern Peninsular Malaysia.

-Figs 4 and 5 : Examples from Penang Island, Peninsular Malaysia skimming across a grass lawn, and patrolling near a stand of bamboo whilst foraging for insects.
+Figs 4 and 5 : Examples foraging for insects at dusk on Penang Island, Peninsular Malaysia; one is skimming across a grass lawn, and another is patrolling near a stand of bamboo.

 References :